Taking the Abortion Pill

 More than half of abortions in the US are with abortion pills

 Taking the abortion pill is safe, effective, and common.
-You can access abortion pills many ways, including online through the mail or in a clinic.
+Someone can get abortion pills many ways, including online through the mail or in a clinic.

 Are abortion pills safe?